UIC-CS484/assignment-2---final-project-repository-team-11/README.md

 ## [Bootstrap source](https://html5up.net/hyperspace)
 ----

+> Assignment 3
-## Requirement 4: Charting Library
+> > ## Requirement 4:
+> > ### Charting Library
-Our project uses Chart.js to display data received from the API as bar graphs.
-We thought this was a suitable option for displaying the data since there are multiple sources of funds legislators receive and this allows users to see both the top sources of political contributions a politician receives and compare the amounts of funds received.
-This allows users to get a more holistic image of the different factors that may be influencing the actions and priorities of their legislators.
-It can also shed light on how they approach their committee or other special assignments.
+> > Our project uses Chart.js to display data received from the API as bar graphs.
+We thought this was a
+> > suitable  option for displaying the data since there are multiple sources of funds legislators receive and
+> > this allows  users to see both the top sources of political contributions a politician receives and
+> > compare the amounts of  funds received.
+This allows users to get a more holistic image of the different
+> > factors that may be  influencing the actions and priorities of their legislators.
+It can also shed light
+> > on how they approach  their committee or other special assignments.
+> > ### API Data
+> > On the user's dashboard, the user is presented with the option to view financial data on their senators
+> > and or their representative.
+The senators and representative presented here come from the information the
+> > user entered when creating their account.
+The financial data is retrieved from the OpenSecrets API.
+> > Currently, our application uses two of their available data retrieval methods to show the user data on
+> > the top industries and contributors to a congressional member.
+In addition, we use a news API to gather
+> > recent news on each of  the user's representatives.
+By combining this information, we aim to give users a
+> > more holistic and transparent understanding of the affairs and political assignments their
+> > representatives take on as well as  highlight financial dealings users may not have been aware of that
+> > could impact how a member executes their  legislative responsibilities.

 > Assignment 2
 > > ## Unit testing: Requirement 4: